Prof Thomas Adcock

 Fellow and Tutor in Engineering Science

-Associate Professor in Engineering Science, Website Co-ordinator
+Associate Professor in Engineering Science, Fellow for IT & Website

 I am Fellow and Tutor in Engineering Science at St Peter’s and an Associate Professor in the Department of Engineering Science.
 I joined St Peter’s as an undergraduate in 2001 before moving to New College for my doctorate and going on to hold several post-doctoral and industry positions.
 I was privileged to return to St Peter’s as a Fellow in 2012.
 In college I am the fellow responsible for co-ordinating the website and also have the onerous task of captaining the SCR cricket team.